 How a manufacturer can apply for approval to supply a non-compliant medical device on humanitarian grounds.

-MHRA may authorise manufacturers to supply a non-compliant device in the interest of the protection of health under Regulation 12(5) of the Medical Devices Regulations 2002.
+The MHRA may authorise manufacturers to supply a non-compliant device in the interest of the protection of health under Regulation 12(5) of the Medical Devices Regulations 2002 (SI 2002 No 618, as amended) (UK MDR 2002).
 This also applies for active implantable medical devices in regulation 26 and for in vitro diagnostic medical devices under regulation 39(2).

 Criteria for exceptional use of non-complying medical devices